formatjs/formatjs-old/packages/intl-format-cache/README.md

 Creating instances of these `Intl` formats is an expensive operation, and the APIs are designed such that developers should re-use format instances instead of always creating new ones.
 This package is simply to make it easier to create a cache of format instances of a particular type to aid in their reuse.

 Under the hood, this package creates a cache key based on the arguments passed to the memoized constructor (it will even order the keys of the `options` argument) it uses `JSON.stringify()` to create the string key.
-If the runtime does not have built-in or polyfilled support for `JSON`, new instances will be created each time the memoizer function is called.

 Usage